Atash Beyg

-Atash Beyg (اتش بيگ) (Note: Also romanized as Ātash Beyg) is a village in, and the capital of, Almalu Rural District in Nazarkahrizi District of Hashtrud County, East Azerbaijan province, Iran.
+Atash Beyg (اتش بيگ) (Note: Also romanized as Ātash Beyg) is a village in, and the capital of, Garrango Rural District in Nazarkahrizi District of Hashtrud County, East Azerbaijan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 439 in 94 households.
 The following census in 2011 counted 432 people in 122 households.
 The 2016 census measured the population of the village as 381 people in 111 households.